 #4 – Space-Saving

-The modern homes are designed to maximize space and this makes the traditional water heater an unsuitable addition to the home.
+Modern homes are designed to maximize space, making the traditional water heater an unsuitable addition to the house.

-However, the tankless water system is a brilliant space-saving addition as users do not have to worry about the extra space which the tanks take up in the bathroom.
+However, the tankless water system is a brilliant space-saving addition as users do not have to worry about the extra space that the tanks take up in the bathroom.

 #5 Longer Warranty

-Tankless heaters are designed to be efficient and as such, manufacturers are open to offering a longer warranty period on the units compared to the traditional tank-style water heaters.
+Tankless heaters are designed to be efficient.
+As such, manufacturers are open to offering a more extended warranty period on the units compared to the traditional tank-style water heaters.

-If you are essentially in the market for longer warranty periods, the tankless system is the best option for your needs.
+If you are essentially in the market for more extended warranty periods, the tankless system is the best option for your needs.

 #6 Available In Options

-Another important advantage of the tankless water heater system is that it allows users to choose which of the available power options best suits their needs.
+Another important advantage of the tankless water heater system is that it allows users to choose which available power options best suit their needs.

 Buyers can choose between the electric and the gas-fueled heater.

-The gas heated tankless water heater is also available in the natural gas-powered option and the propane gas-powered option.
+The gas heated tankless water heater is also available in the gas-powered and gas-powered propane options.